j33f/apiMobitrans/README.md

 ### Prerequisites

-You will need to have nodeJs and npm installed.
+You will need to have nodeJs, npm (the nodeJs packet manager) and [redis](http://redis.io/) installed.
-Under any debian-like simply do `sudo apt-get install nodejs npm` in a terminal console
+Under any debian-like simply do `sudo apt-get install nodejs npm redis-server` in a terminal console

 ### Quick start